tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   * ☝️And what should we include in order to make it a good, high-quality `README` that we would want employers to see?

-  * 🙋A `README` should include a project title, the technology used, screen shots, installation instructions, instructions on how to use it, tests, any credits you need to give, as well as contributors.
+  * 🙋A `README` should include a project title, technologies, installation guide, screen shots / examples, instructions on how to use it, contributors, and a license.

 * Show students how to pin a repository in GitHub.
 Navigate to `www.github.com/<yourUsername>` and click `Customize your pins`: